nayr31/TTRPG-Stuff/10 - Player Campaigns/DHS - Murder of Mountains/Sessions/Session 14.md

 ---
 NoteIcon: Note
 Date: 2025-02-16T00:00:00.000-05:00
+Summary: A quick regroup before and heist, of people!
+Three witches await!
 ---
 Marmec, Eminike, Tai, Orville, Montana, Macy, Esther, truly the whole band is together.
 Trying to get a handle on the situation at hand.